maintainable/php-ruby-reference/array/array_diff.markdown

 # array_diff

-We can find the difference between two arrays using the `Enumerable#reject` method.
-This method rebuilds an array based on conditions that are evaluated in a block.
-In the block we simply reject any element of the array that is in the comparison array.
+We can find the difference between two arrays using the `-` (subtract) method.
+This method returns a new array that is a copy of the original array `animals1`, removing any items that also appear in other array `animals2`.

 {{code:php
     $animals1 = array('cat', 'dog', 'bat', 'rat');